-However, the Indeed data also revealed that searches by job seekers skilled in data science grew at a slower pace (14%).
-This suggests that there is a fair gap between the supply of and the demand for data scientists.
-And therein lies the opportunity!
+However, the Indeed data also revealed that searches by job seekers skilled in data science grew at a slower pace (14 percent).
+This suggests that there is a fair gap between the supply and the demand for data scientists and therein lies the opportunity!
 Data science has caught the attention of jobseekers, with fresh graduates striving to get into data science and seasoned professionals putting in efforts to learn and transition to a data science career.

-Because there is so much data!
+Because there is so much data and the volume is getting bigger exponentially every day!
 The demand for data science spiked almost instantaneously, as companies got their hands on large volumes of data.
-Although data-driven decision-making has been a key part of operational strategy at successful organizations, it has now become mainstream.
-Companies can now use this data to understand customers and their behavior, sort out operational challenges, and build better employee retention strategies.
+Although data-driven decision-making has been a key part of the operational strategy at successful organizations, it has now become mainstream.
+Companies can now use this data to understand customers and their behavior, sort out operational challenges and build better customer retention strategies.

 Certainly.
 To take advantage of the demand, professionals are moving towards data science certifications, training, workshops, and seminars.
 They want to put in their best to equip themselves with the required skills.

 Contrary to popular belief, ‘data scientist’ is not the only role available in the data science field.
 There are many other roles, with differences in roles and responsibilities, as well as in technological and other skill requirements.
-A common career path is a progression from ‘analyst’ to ‘principal data scientist’, and a typical data science team comprises analysts, data scientists, senior data scientists, and principal data scientists, among others.
+A common career path is a progression from ‘data analyst’ to ‘principal data scientist’, and a typical data science team comprises of data analysts, data scientists, senior data scientists, and principal data scientists, among others.

-Some of the common roles in data science are explained below:
+Some of the common job roles in data science are explained below: